 Even though the Road Safety Act of 2006 made using a mobile device while driving illegal and the penalties were doubled in 2017, research from 2018 showed that one in five drivers still use their mobile phone while driving.

 That’s more than 7 million people using distracting hand-held devices while driving.

 What is distracted driving?

-Distracted driving is more than just driving while using a mobile phone.
-Anything that takes your focus away from your driving is a distraction, and they can be broken down into three different categories.
+Distracted driving is more than just using a mobile phone while driving.
+Anything that takes your focus away from your driving is a distraction.
+The US government breaks down these forms of distraction into three different categories.

 Drive safe, not distracted